Code-Institute-Submissions/bloobsky-Milestone2-2/README.md

 Github was used in deployement process as it is integrated, simple and ther is no need to use additional services.<br/>
 It also containt Version Control and everything is uploaded using terminal commands (git)<br/>

-How it is done ?
+How it is done ? <br>

-1) Open www.github.com.
+1) Open www.github.com. <br>
-2) Login with your credentials
+2) Login with your credentials <br>
-3) On the Navigation Bar in the repository you would like to deploy look for 'settings' link.
+3) On the Navigation Bar in the repository you would like to deploy look for 'settings' link. <br>
-4) Scroll down the page and look for 'GitHub Pages'
+4) Scroll down the page and look for 'GitHub Pages'<br>
-5) Under the source section select 'master branch' option
+5) Under the source section select 'master branch' option<br>
-6) Message should appear 'Your site is ready to be published at https://$YourLogin.github.io/$RepositoryName/
+6) Message should appear 'Your site is ready to be published at https://$YourLogin.github.io/$RepositoryName/<br>
-7) Your website is deployed now.
+7) Your website is deployed now.<br>

 # Technologies,Programming Languages and APIs